hexadecimalH/cicada-docs/_docs/application/first-application.md

 $app->run();
 ```

-Functionality stays the same, except our class application bring us new set of functionalities when it comes to passing of dependencies, let say we have class` MainServce.php` which have method which returns array of names.
+Functionality stays the same, except our class application brings us new set of functionalities.
+When it comes to passing of dependencies, say, we have class` MainService.php` it has a method which returns array of names.

 ```php
 <?php